-For reporting an acquisition of control or substantial change in capital structure, see page 3.
+For reporting an acquisition of control or substantial change in capital structure, see Acquisition of control or substantial change in capital structure, earlier.

 Box 1e.
 Cost or Other Basis

 Enter the adjusted basis of any securities sold unless the security is not a covered security and you check box 5.
 If you check box 5 and are not reporting basis, leave box 1e blank.
 Enter -0- in box 1e only if the securities sold actually had a basis of zero.